jeffnyman/playwright-hudl/TESTING.md

 - **Generic vs. Specific Errors**: Modern applications typically return generic error messages like "Your email or password is incorrect" rather than specific messages like "Email not found" or "Password incorrect"
 - **Security Rationale**: Generic messages help mitigate brute force attacks by not revealing whether an email exists in the system
-- **Testing Impact**: This affects what we can reliably test and validate in our automation
+- **Testing Impact**: This affects what I can reliably test and validate in my automation

 ### Rate Limiting and Account Lockouts

 Authentication systems often implement protective measures that impact testing:

 - **Login Attempt Limits**: Many systems cap the number of failed login attempts
-- **Testing Constraints**: During exploratory testing, I avoided extensive invalid login testing to prevent account lockouts; this was a particular concern for me given the nature of the assessment
+- **Testing Constraints**: During my exploratory testing, I avoided extensive invalid login testing to prevent account lockouts; this was a particular concern for me given the nature of the assessment
 - **Production Considerations**: In a real testing environment, I would need dedicated test accounts or the ability to reset lockout states

 ## Test Coverage Analysis